 During any kind of boxing training, you’re taught to never let your guard down.
 Because that exposed your head and your opponent might punish you very badly for this mistake.

 If you are successfully able to block the body shots with your elbow, it leaves your gloves free in the defensive position.
 This technique works even great when your opponent has a repeating set of attacks.

 You can combine the elbow block with side crunches to get some mobility in the fight and your hands never have to move away from your face.

 As I mentioned above, if you learn to block punches through your elbow, it keeps your hands free for defense.
 But guess what, you can also turn them into an excellent counter-punching opportunity.

-You can go for either same-side counter or opposite hand counter punch depending upon the situation and your skill level.
+You can go for either the same-side counter or the opposite-hand counter punch depending upon the situation and your skill level.

 Elbow blocks are impressive, aren’t they?
 But at the same time, they could be tricky to implement during the game.
 Keep reading:

 How to Use Elbows Effectively in Boxing?

 You should never point out the spikes of your elbows directly toward your opponent.
 This not only turns it from a defense to an attacking technique but also folds your hands back on your chest and takes away free movement of your hands.